 Q. How do I pay my fees and when are they due?

 Fees are due by June 30 of the school year prior to the year for which you require transportation services.
 They can be paid through our secure online payment page using VISA, Mastercard, direct debit (Interac), money order or in person at EIPS' Central Office.
 Cheques are not an accepted method of payment.

-Fees paid after June 30 will be subject to a late payment penalty and busing accommodation will depend on availability.
+For fees paid after June 30 busing accommodation will depend on availability.

 Q. If I am a non-resident student but want to attend an EIPS school, do I have to pay the Non-Designated School Fee?

 Non-resident students attending an EIPS' school will be subject to a fee.
 Refer to the Transportation Fee Schedule for specific rates.

 Q. I want to apply for a fee waiver.
 How do I know if I am eligible?